rhezab/smile/docs/introduction.md

 # Introduction

-The goal of 🫠 **Smile** is to simplify the process of running online behavioral experiments.
-The goal is to make it easy and fun to collect behavioral data online.
+The goal of 🫠 **Smile** is to make it easy and fun to collect behavioral data online.

 The project is currently in the development and planning stage.
 We are taking a "docs first" approach to this project by planning the development in the documentation and then working on implementation.